 For one week the students travel to Madrid and attend lectures at IE Business School on Blockchain, Big Data and how these technologies are influencing companies.
 All courses will be taught by faculty from IE, which gives the students the opportunity to broaden their academic network.

 Have a look at Santiago's blogpost on his experience at last year's IE exchange.

-Apart from Spain we also offer the opportunity to spend a week in Milan by attending one of the electives in the fourth semester at Bocconi University.
+We also offer the opportunity to spend a week in Milan by attending one of the electives in the fourth semester at Bocconi University.
 The elective not only includes courses at the university but students also visit renowned companies in the area.

-The combination of practical learning methods and ability to work part-time ensures our Master in Management students are able to secure jobs in a variety of companies and industries by the time they graduate.
+The combination of practical learning methods and the ability to work part-time ensures our Master in Management students are able to secure jobs in a variety of companies and industries by the time they graduate.
 Below are examples of where our students worked during and following their studies.
 Take a look at some more here.